komsan-k/IO-engineering/week-1/slot-04/lab/gesture-APAD-9960/README.md

-# Lab: Custom Gesture Recognition Using APDS-9960 and ESP32
+# Custom Gesture Recognition Using APDS-9960 and ESP32

 ## 1. Introduction